Purpose of this Form

 1. current Griffith students wishing to remain anonymous when submitting a formal complaint.
-While the University treats anonymous complaints seriously, it may not be possible to investigate either properly or fully, such a complaint or provide a decision or take action to resolve the complaint when the source of the complaint is unknown.
+While the University treats anonymous complaints seriously, it may not be possible to properly or fully investigate such a complaint, or to provide a decision or take action to resolve the complaint when the source of the complaint is unknown.

-2. third parties (staff, family member, advocate or support person) wishing to submit a formal complaint on behalf of a student.
+2. third parties (staff, family members, advocates or support person) wishing to submit a formal complaint on behalf of a student.
 Complaints of this nature are required to be accompanied by a completed and signed copy of the Authority to release information or transact business on behalf of a student (ATH) form.